NikolaRoev/CaleNdar/README.md

 The CaleNdar application is resizable.
 Years are automatically generated when you select them.

-When adding events click on the text box you want to use and after you are finished typing press enter to save that field or escape to exit.
+When adding events click on the text box you want to use and after you are finished typing, press enter to save that field or escape to exit.